 Under existing law, certain types of facilities which provide residential services to children are required to obtain background investigations for holders of licenses, employees and certain residents of the facility, including, without limitation, foster homes and child care facilities.
 (NRS 424.031, 432A.170) Existing law does not require similar background investigations to be conducted for holders of licenses and employees of other types of facilities which provide residential services to children, including, without limitation, juvenile justice facilities, facilities that provide mental health treatment to children, and other medical and related facilities which provide residential services to children.
-(Chapters 62B and 433B of NRS, NRS 449.176, 449.179) This bill prescribes, to the extent applicable, standard requirements for background investigations, records of background investigations, supervision of persons pending background investigations and termination of the employment of persons who have committed certain crimes.
+(Chapters 62B and 433B of NRS, NRS 449.176, 449.179) This bill prescribes, to the extent applicable, standard requirements for background investigations, records of background investigations.

+supervision of persons pending background investigations and termination of the employment of persons who have committed certain crimes.

-Sections 2-6 of this bill prohibit a person from having unsupervised contact with a child pending the outcome of his or her background investigation and require foster homes to terminate the employment of an employee or remove a resident who is over 18 years of age if the person has been convicted of a crime prescribed in section 4.
-Sections 2-6 also require foster homes to maintain certain records relating to background investigations which are conducted for employees and residents of the homes.
+Sections 2-6 of this bill prohibit a person from having unsupervised contact with a child pending the outcome of his or her background investigation and require foster homes to terminate the employment of an employee or remove a resident who is over 18 years of age if the person has been convicted of a crime prescribed relating to background investigations which are conducted for employees and residents of the homes.
 A background investigation must be conducted every 5 years after the initial investigation.